billwestfall/dojo-center.github.io/docs/impact.md

 ### Personal Conflict Mastery: Emotional Savings and Long-Term Impact

-In a high-conflict divorce situation, the use of emotional intelligence led to trust-building and cooperative decision-making.
-This avoided further litigation and resulted in significant financial savings while creating a positive, stable environment for the children involved.
+In a high-conflict divorce situation, Mindset Dojo's core programming in **emotional intelligence** and **negotiation** facilitated trust-building and cooperative decision-making.
+This approach not only avoided further litigation, resulting in significant financial savings, but also created a positive, stable environment for the children involved.

 **Impact:**

 - Tens of thousands of dollars saved by avoiding further litigation.
 - Lasting co-parenting relationship built on trust, positively impacting the family involved.
-- Emotionally stable environment, supporting the children’s long-term well-being and growth.
+- Emotionally healthy environment, supporting the children’s long-term well-being and growth.

 ---